- Education and Science»

-VIKING - 27: THE SILVERDALE HOARD - Another Chance Discovery
+VIKING - 27: THE SILVERDALE HOARD - Another Chance Discovery In North-western England

 "Silver often makes a fool of many a good man.
 Some are wealthy, others want.
 Bare means are no shame".